netsyder/personal-blog/content/posts/setup-ubuntu-docker-host/index.en.md

 ## Setup Portainer

+Portainer is a powerful, open source toolset that allows you to easily build and manage containers in Docker, Docker Swarm, Kubernetes and Azure ACI.

+Portainer hides the complexity of managing containers behind an easy-to-use UI.
+By removing the need to use the CLI, write YAML or understand manifests, Portainer makes deploying apps and troubleshooting problems so easy that anyone can do it.

-First, create the volume that Portainer Server will use to store its database:
+To install Portainer, first we need to create the volume that it will use to store its database:

 ```bash
 docker volume create portainer_data